byxorna/resume/resume.md

 ####Unix Systems Engineer III, UNIX Team - October 2011 to present

-- Worked to make fast growing environment of 800 RHEL5 and 6 machines transitioning from VMS to Linux scalable
+- Work in environment of 800+ RHEL5 and 6 machines, enabling transition from VMS to Linux at scale
-- Automated and simplified everything from patching, builds, deployments and decommissions
+- Automate and simplify patching, builds, configuration management, deployments, and decommissions
-- Built and configured physical and virtual systems with CFEngine and homemade provisioning tools at scale
+- Build and configure physical and virtual systems with CFEngine and homemade provisioning tools
-- Lead GPFS engineer; managed 150+ node clusters, tuned for application performance
+- Lead GPFS engineer; manage 150+ node clusters, tuned for application performance
-- Debugged and patched critical issues in upstream projects, built and deployed custom RPMs
+- Debug and patch critical issues in upstream projects, build and deploy custom RPMs
-- Designed front and back-end of large internal websites using the best tech for the job
+- Design front and back-end of large internal websites using modern technologies and techniques
-- Designed and managed services providing REST interfaces to MySQL, Web infrastructure, and provisioning
+- Design and manage services providing REST interfaces to MySQL, web infrastructure, and provisioning

 ####Voice Engineer, Voice Engineering (Core Network Engineering) - July 2010 to October 2011